 Female Marines are seeing their roles expand much more recently.
 The Marine Corps has opened up all combat arms career fields to women.
 Although there are more opportunities, women still make up a very small percentage of these jobs, as well as the Marine Corps as a whole.
 There are approximately 14,000 female Marines which makes up about 7% of all Marines today.
 In the last five years alone female Marines have attended infantry training, both enlisted and officers, and have attended the School of Infantry on the west coast for the first time ever.

-The year 2018 marks the centennial of women in the Corps.
+The year 2018 marked the centennial of women in the Corps.
 Let's celebrate the fewer and the prouder!
 The history of women in the Marine Corps is full of broken barriers and major accomplishments.
-There is undoubtedly many more accomplishments to come as the female Marines of today will continue to build upon the foundation and legacy of Marines that came before them.
+There are undoubtedly many more accomplishments to come as the female Marines of today will continue to build upon the foundation and legacy of Marines that came before them.

 Female Marine Timeline